Anolis gundlachi: Behavioral differences between adults and juveniles

 Adult males are more often found on large tree trunks, fallen logs, and large branches, which provide more safety than vertical perches.
 Juvenile A. gundlachi are found more frequently on narrow surfaces.
 Adult males perch on higher and broader perches than juveniles, as well as tend to walk more and jump less as a method of locomotion.
 Adult males tend to spend more time performing display behaviors to other A. gundlachi than juveniles.
 Adult males also scan the territory below their perch in a face-down survey posture more frequently than juveniles.

 Thermoregulation

-The habitat of A. gundlachi habitat is limited to the shaded rainforests of Puerto Rico.
+The habitat of A. gundlachi is limited to the shaded rainforests of Puerto Rico.
 Rogowitz (1996) observed that A. gundlachi does not usually participate in thermoregulatory behaviors such as basking to compensate for variation in elevation in its habitat.
-After examining lizards from the low range (350–400 meters) and high range (850–900 meters) of its habitat, no change in metabolism rates was found that would help the lizard adjust to the difference in temperature due to altitude.
+After examining lizards from the low-altitude range, 350–400 m, and high-altitude range, 850–900 m, of its habitat, no change in metabolism rates was found that would help the lizard adjust to the difference in temperature due to altitude.
 There was also no change in metabolic rate when exposed to lower than usual temperatures, but there was a decrease in metabolism and loss of mass when exposed to higher temperatures than usual.
 This lack of capacity to compensate for temperature differences from altitude means A. gundlachi is limited to its mountainous, shaded environment to survive and thrive.